lnxpy/hashnode/cl41l8qnv00qupmnv9c5x43l0.md

 ### 1. Software Testing & Unit Tests
 Software testing is a stage where we test our project to make sure it raises the proper exceptions, returns the expected values, evaluates the entities properly, and so on.
 We can test our project in different ways.
 That's why we have multiple testing solutions.
 One of those solutions is called Unit Testing.

 In a car, we have multiple electrical control units.
 We have the radio unit, lights, battery, battery charger, different systematic modules, etc. Whenever you face an issue in the electric system, you can simply check each unit to find the issue.
 This approach is more useful when your units are related to each other like when the radio needs the power coming from the battery.
 When the radio is not working as expected, you need to check both the battery unit and the radio one to find the issue.
 Imagine there was a software that was testing every single unit of your car and preparing you a report out of the tests!
-I would bye that.
+I would buy that.

 We know what units are like for now.
 Every project is made up of different units.
 The integrity between these units makes an integration system that has its own testing solution called Integration Testing.
 Let's get back to the units and testing itself.